Sankt Annæ Plads 11: 19th century

 At the time of the 1840 census, No. 112 was home to 49 residents.
 Adolph Carl Peter Callisen and Haagen Mathiesen were still residing with their families in two of the apartments.
 Carl Moltke, director of Rentekammeret, resided in the third apartment with his wife Anne Malvine Moltke (née Simons), their three children (aged seven to 15), the tutor Ernst Ludvig Goske, a governess, a nanny, a female cook, two male servants and two maids.

-The building was before 1845 acquired by Joseph Carl, Count Reventlow Criminil, president of the Slesvig Holsteen-Lauenborgske Canvellie, who by then resided in one of the apartments with his wife Charlotte (née Grevinde Platen Hallermund), 43-year-old Baronesse Adeline Blome and a staff of 10 people.
+The building was acquired before 1845 by Joseph Carl, Count Reventlow Criminil, president of the Slesvig Holsteen-Lauenborgske Chancellery, who by then resided in one of the apartments with his wife Charlotte (née Grevinde Platen Hallermund), 43-year-old Baronesse Adeline Blome and a staff of 10 people.
 Ancker Wilhelm Frederik von Bornemann, a retired Supreme Court justice, resided in another apartment with his wife Harriet (née Parsons), a housekeeper, a female cook, a maid, a male servant and a caretaker.
-Adolf Ludvig Køppen (1804-1873), a retired royal librarian and professor of history, resided in the building alone.
+Adolf Ludvig Køppen (1804–1873), a retired royal librarian and professor of history, resided in the building alone.
 Peter Petersen, a royal lackey and tavernkeeper, resided in the building with his wife Johanne Giertrud Hansen, their two children (aged 4) and two lodgers.
 Rasmus Mathiesen Arreboe Hansen, a shoemaker and the building's concierge, resided in the basement with his wife Susanne Anna (née Forbach).